KaitCam/Survey_Form/README.md

 # Survey_Form
-A project for the Free Code Camp Responsive Web Design course; a survey page.
+This page was made in response to a project prompt for the Free Code Camp Responsive Web Design course.
+The goal of the project was to create a survey form with a variety of options and a visually appealing layout.
-This project includes the following features:
-  A variety of survey fields.
-  A reactive "submit" button.
+The live version of this page can be found HERE: https://kaitcam.github.io/Survey_Form/